-Berkeley Zen Center is a place where people practice zazen together daily, with the support of the Zen Center community, under the guidance of abbot Sojun Mel Weitsman Roshi.
+Berkeley Zen Center is a place where people practice zazen together daily, with the support of the community and its guiding teachers.

-Meditation, which is called zazen, or sitting in stillness, is the center of our practice, following and adapting the traditions of Soto Zen Buddhism.
+Zazen—meditation, or sitting in stillness—is the center of our practice, following and adapting the traditions of Soto Zen Buddhism.
 At BZC our everyday activity, as it extends from zazen, is the field where practice finds its full expression.

+Suzuki Roshi came to San Francisco from Japan in 1959, and in the following years founded San Francisco Zen Center and Tassajara Zen Mountain Monastery.
 He died in 1971, having successfully planted the seeds of Zen in the California soil.
-The warmhearted teaching of Suzuki Roshi as recorded in his well-known book Zen Mind, Beginner’s Mind, and in his most recent book, Branching Streams Flow in the Dark, continues to be a touchstone and inspiration for all our efforts.
+The warmhearted teaching of Suzuki Roshi as recorded in his well-known book Zen Mind, Beginner’s Mind, and other books continues to be a touchstone and inspiration for our efforts.

 In September of 1979 Berkeley Zen Center moved to its present location on Russell Street, where a new zendo was constructed and officially named Shogakuji, in honor of Shogaku Shunryu Suzuki Roshi.

 There is a small residential community living at the Center, which includes lay students and priests.
 Our general membership numbers more than a hundred practitioners, most living in Berkeley and the surrounding area.
 We are supported by the dues, donations, and strong work practice of members and friends, who come from all walks of life.

 We offer this Affirmation of Welcome: Walking the path of liberation, we express our intimate connection with all beings.
 Welcoming diversity, here at Berkeley Zen Center the practice of zazen is available to people of every race, nationality, class, gender, sexual orientation, age, and physical ability.
 May all beings realize their true nature.

 Training & Study